Thiggel/Monotonic-Early-Exit/blogpost.md

 ### Do Early-Exiting Networks Behave Monotonically?

 Now, let's dive deeper into a key assumption underlying early exiting methods: the monotonicity assumption.
 This assumption posits that as a model processes a token through more layers, its confidence in the prediction for that token should steadily increase.
-In simpler terms, the more computation the model performs on a token, the more certain it becomes about a prediction.
+In simpler terms, the more computation the model performs on a token sequence, the more certain it becomes about its prediction.

 But why is this assumption so important?
 Imagine if a model's confidence didn't increase with more processing.
 Then it would not make sense to exit the network early - the model could be confident of a token at one layer, and then change its prediction entirely in the next layer.
 That is to say, there would be no way of being sure that the model's prediction at a certain layer is truly reliable.
-On the other hand, it seems intuitive that, the more the model thinks about something, the more reliable its prediction is.

 ### Testing the Monotonicity Assumption

 The early exiting methods implicitly assume the monotonicity property, but they don’t test whether it actually holds.
 So to see if this monotonicity assumption holds, we conduct experiments with three different versions of the T5 model.
+The T5 model is a common encoder-decoder architecture with 24 layers.
-We test the monotonicity assumption on the default T5 model, which does not use early exiting, the CALM model, and the FREE model.
+We test the monotonicity assumption on a T5 model which doesn't use early exiting, one which uses the CALM method, and one which uses the FREE method.
 We use the BigPatent dataset[^9], which is commonly used for summarization tasks.

 The monotonicity assumption states that when a model makes a top prediction at a given layer, this prediction will persist as top prediction through subsequent layers, with the model becoming increasingly confident in this prediction as it progresses.
 In other words, there are two parts to this assumption: the prediction remains the same after a given layer, and the model (monotonically) becomes more confident in that prediction with each additional layer.
 We test both parts of the monotonicity assumption with the following two experiments.

 **Fraction of Stable Predictions**: We measure the fraction of tokens for which the top-1 prediction remains unchanged after each layer.
-If this fraction is high for a certain layer, it means that at that layer the model has often made a prediction and doesn't change it in later layers.
+If this fraction is high for a certain layer, it means that at that layer the model has often made a final prediction and doesn't change it in later layers.

 <p
    align='center'